gsbdarc/intro_to_yens_2024/docs/6_running_code.md

 See code [here](https://github.com/gsbdarc/intro_to_yens_2024/blob/main/examples/investment-npv-serial.R).

-#### Running Serial R Script on the Command Line
+### Running Serial R Script on the Command Line
 If you want to simply run the script, you can do so from the command line.

-!!! warning
-    Because this R code uses multiprocessing and the yens are a shared computing environment, we need to be careful about how R sees and utilizes the shared cores on the yens.
+{% include important.html "Because this R code uses multiprocessing and the yens are a shared computing environment, we need to be careful about how R sees and utilizes the shared cores on the yens."%}

 We never use `detectCores()` function on the shared systems, so instead, we will hard code the number of cores for